 Plate to Pixel: Digital Food Photography and Styling- This book teaches you how to style your food and also goes over the basics of food photography.
 I like to refer to it whenever I need a little inspiration!

 I went a little nuts when I first started blogging and bought a ton of crap from Home Goods.
 Please don’t do that!
 I don’t even use half of it now.
 Be selective in choosing things that can be universally.
 For example, I tend to look for smaller dishes now because they are easier to photograph and I try to stick to colors that complement the food, such as white or black.

-Study pictures of props that you love on other sites or books and search for something similar.
+Study pictures of props that you love on other sites or in cookbooks and search for something similar.
 Don’t just buy something on a whim!
 Okay, I’m done preaching. :)